mamonu/mamonulabs.github.io/_posts/2019-12-29-What-you-leave-behind.md

 I also liked the black uniformity of his modules but also the uniformity of knob placement and other things that after a while start to matter.

-I am an equal opportunity wiggler having euro/frac/100m modules in my studio but my the euro is always for the add-ons/exotic/digital modules.This is why I have never felt compelled to have more than 2 * 3U rows of it.
+I am an equal opportunity wiggler having euro/frac/100m modules in my studio but my uro is always for the add-ons/exotic/digital modules.
+This is why I have never felt compelled to have more than 2 * 3U rows of it.
 In my case Blacet and 100m were always the main meat and potatoes.

 I liked what MatrixSynth (the synth news aggregator) wrote so Im going to quote it here.